Cheiridopsis velox: Description

-Cheiridopsis velox is a tangled succulent shrublet that grows to a heigh of 25 cm and a diameter of 40 cm.
+Cheiridopsis velox is a tangled succulent shrublet that grows to a height of 25 cm and a diameter of 40 cm.
 The internodes are up to 5 mm long.
 Each branch bears between six and ten pairs of live triangular green leaves.
 They are about 25 mm long with a mild keel, whitish papillae and faint spots which are more or less continuous along the margins.
 They have sparse teeth near the tips which grow to a length of up to 2 mm and end in short, brown bristles.
 The old leaves remain on the branch and are pale brown in colour.

 Flowers are present between late winter and mid spring, although they are most common in August and September.
 Each solitary flower is surrounded by leaf-like bracts.
-They are lightly scented, and open during the day and close at night.
+They are lightly scented, and they open during the day and close at night.
 About 90-100 petals are present in two or three rows.
-They grow a length of 14 mm and are lemon yellow at the tip, fading to white at the base.
+They grow to a length of 14 mm and are lemon yellow at the tip, fading to white at the base.
 They have five reddish sepals, three of which have translucent margins.
 They all bear a brown apical bristle.
 Each flower has about 18 stamens.
 The lemon yellow filaments are 5-8 mm long with dark yellow anthers.
 The dark green gynoecium has a diameter of 6-8 mm and has about 60 divisions.
 It is covered in granular idioblasts.
 There are eight to ten greenish stigmas.
 They are 2 mm long and covered in papillae.

 The fruits are 8-10-locular, although 10-locular fruits are most common.
 They are 6-8 mm long.
 The fruits are plum red when young, becoming pale or dark brown over time.
 They are slightly convex above and rounded and papillate (covered in papillae) below.
 They do not have valve wings.
-The chestnut brown seeds ae pear shaped and 0.65 mm long.
+The chestnut brown seeds are pear shaped and 0.65 mm long.